Denise Davis

 Small Estates: How a Small Estate Affidavit Can Help You Skip Probate Court

-If you have ever lost a loved one and were a beneficiary of their estate, you know that the probate process can be time-consuming, complicated and expensive.
+If you have ever lost a loved one and became the personal representative of their estate, you know that the probate process can be time-consuming, complicated and expensive.

 But what if there was a way to get your inheritance while bypassing probate court entirely?

 Sometimes, a person dies without significant assets.
-Small estate laws allow smaller estates to skip the probate process and puts the inheritances in the hands of the beneficiaries faster.
+Small estate laws allow smaller estates to skip the probate process and puts the inheritances in the hands of the beneficiaries and heirs faster.

 This helps keep the court docket clear and helps families reach closure faster.